Free Shipping for orders $75+

 Origins of Muay Thai

-Muay Thai, also known as the "Art of Eight Limbs," is a striking martial art that originated in Thailand.
-It focuses on using punches, kicks, elbows, and knees in powerful combinations.
-Unlike Western boxing, which relies primarily on punches, Muay Thai fighters employ all parts of the body, turning their entire body into a weapon.
-Known for its brutal efficiency, Muay Thai has become a key component of many modern MMA fighters' skill sets.
+Muay Thai, also known as Thai boxing or the 'Art of Eight Limbs', is a striking martial art that originated in Thailand.
+It's all about using your entire body to kick, punch, elbow and knee your way to victory - and it's a real spectacle.
+Unlike Western boxing, which is all about throwing punches, Muay Thai fighters use all sorts of different parts of their body to hit their opponents.
+Known for its brutal efficiency, Muay Thai has become a super popular spectator sport, and it's also a key part of a lot of modern MMA fighters' arsenals.

 Brazilian Jiu Jitsu vs Muay Thai: Techniques